 It is recommended to use the same hardware for both boxes in the active/standby pair to ensure compatibility before & after failover.

+It is mandatory to use separate interface for redundancy.
+Ie. Interface used for traffic cannot be used for HA keep-alives and checkpointing.

 After failover, CUBE will continue to send and process received Options ping message

-Only media preservation is supported for H323, TCP based and Software MTP call
+Only media preservation is supported for H323, TCP based and Software MTP based calls

-call are not .
+Transcoded calls are not preserved.

 Call Admission Control will continue to work after failover.
 After stateful switchover, no calls will be allowed if CAC limit is reached before the switchover took place

-CDRs are sent to Radius Server after switchover .
+CDRs are sent to the Radius Server even after a switchover occurs.
+Thus, close CDRs are sent by the newly ACTIVE router (which is the STANDBY router prior to the switchover) when the call disconnects.

 Only RFC2833 to RFC2833 and voice-inband to voice-inband DTMF works after switchover

 Verify